 The later years of Abercrombie’s life were troubled by health problems that decreased both her artistic and social output.
 She died in Chicago in 1977, having withdrawn from society, but not before giving the Midwest one more gift, the Gertrude Abercrombie Trust, which donated her works to museums across the region.
 Nevertheless, her work was overlooked for decades before a gallery in New York exhibited a retrospective of her paintings in 2018.
 At the time, you might have been able to pick up one of her pieces for just a few thousand dollars but Gertrude’s legacy is finally getting the attention it deserves.

-If, as it happens, you’re thinking about becoming an art collector, the auction house Hindman is hosting an unprecedented sale of many of the artist’s best works on September 28th: Casting Spells: The Gertrude Abercrombie Collection of Laura and Gary Maurer.
-Price estimates at the lower range start at $10,000.
+In the world of art collecting, the auction house Hindman hosted an unprecedented sale of many of the artist’s best works last September : Casting Spells: The Gertrude Abercrombie Collection of Laura and Gary Maurer.
+Prices estimated at the lower range started at $10,000.
 Arguably a bargain for an artist who should soon be finding her long-overdue and rightful place in art history.